 Though the availability of particular courses varies from semester to semester, courses applying to the Certificate in Theological Studies, the Master of Arts (Theological Studies) (MA/TS), the Master of Arts in Educational Ministries (MA in EM), the Master of Arts in Intercultural Studies (MA in ICS), or the Master of Divinity (MDiv) may all be completed in a combination of nontraditional modes.
-One may complete a Certificate in two years, an MA/TS, MA in Min, or MA/ICS in four years, and an MDiv in eight years by taking one or two courses each fall, spring, and summer semester.
+One may complete a Certificate in two years, an MA/TS, MA in EM, or MA in ICS in four years, and an MDiv in eight years by taking one or two courses each fall, spring, and summer semester.

 Extension site, TEDS online, and summer and short-term Bannockburn campus coursework can be combined in a number of ways to complete major portions of these programs.
 Prospective and accepted students are encouraged to consult with the Admissions Office, the Office of Extension, or a program advisor to determine possible options.

 Various TEDS course delivery options are described below.
 Not all courses are available in each mode.
 Students should consult the various academic advisement tools available for specific program planning and note any limitations that may exist for program completion.
 Some offices may need to be contacted during normal daytime business hours.

 Current and projected Bannockburn course schedules are available online on MyTIU.
 A list of current TEDS Online courses may be found at http://tedsonline.tiu.edu.
 Current extension site offerings may be found at www.teds.edu/extension/.